 There are many benefits of mediation over litigation.
 The truth is that no one wants to go to court if they can avoid it, and mediation provides an excellent and much less stressful alternative.
-Contact Tanya Freeman Law LLC to schedule a free consultation with an experienced New Jersey divorce attorney.
+Contact Tanya L. Freeman, Attorney At Law to schedule a free consultation with an experienced New Jersey divorce attorney.

 Benefits of Mediation Over Litigation | Child Custody